-- 15.1 The policies in this Plan will be implemented by West Lindsey District Council as part of their development management process.
+- 15.1 The policies in this Plan will continued to be implemented by West Lindsey District Council as part of their development management process.
 Where applicable Sudbrooke Parish will also be actively involved.
 Whilst West Lindsey District Council will be responsible for development management, Sudbrooke Parish Council will use the Neighbourhood Plan to frame its representations on submitted planning applications over the plan period. - 15.2 The Parish Council recognises that there is a significant level of existing planning applications for residential development within the village and the progress of these will be monitored annually. - 15.3 The use of section 106 agreements for Affordable Housing, planning conditions and the Community Infrastructure Levy by West Lindsey District Council will be expected to assist in delivering the objectives of this Plan. - 15.4 The Parish Council will use this and other funds as leverage to secure funding from other programmes, for example the Lottery and other Government initiatives as they become available. - 15.5 As the Neighbourhood Plan will become part of a hierarchy of planning documents, the Parish Council will also look to District and County Council investment programmes where a policy and/or project can be shown to be delivering District and County objectives.
 This will be particularly relevant in relation to the extension of non-vehicular routes. - 15.6 The impact of the Neighbourhood Plan policies on influencing the shape and direction of development across the Plan area will be monitored by the Parish Council.
-If it is apparent that any policy in this Plan has unintended consequences or is ineffective, it will be reviewed. - 15.7 Any amendments to the Plan will only be made following consultation with West Lindsey District Council, residents and other statutory stakeholders as required by legislation. - 15.8 In 2017 the Neighbourhood Planning Act required all MADE plans to be reviewed every 5 years.
-Therefore, this Neighbourhood Plan will be reviewed within 5 years following the adoption of the plan by West Lindsey District Council. - 15.9 It is expected that a future review of the Neighbourhood Plan will include the following: - The development of Sudrooke Park will include the creation of some public open space.
-Once completed, it is proposed that this area of public space will become a Local Green Space to help safeguard it for future generations to use; and - The development at Sudbrooke Park will also include a public house/ restaurant building and it is expected that once completed, this building will be protected as a community or commercial space.
+If it is apparent that any policy in this Plan has unintended consequences or is ineffective, it will continued to be reviewed. - 15.7 Any amendments to the Plan will only be made following consultation with West Lindsey District Council, residents and other statutory stakeholders as required by legislation.